Jared Bangerter has spent the past decade helping people attain optimum health through tailored meal plans and customized exercise routines.

 Step-by-Step Guide to Getting Rid of a Hickey

 That's where this article comes in.
-This helpful step by step guide will show you a way to incorporate only the most effective techniques to get rid of hickeys and lay them out in a step by step fashion.
+This helpful step-by-step guide will show you a way to incorporate only the most effective techniques to get rid of hickeys and lay them out in a step-by-step fashion.
 This technique is actually a combination of the few hickey removal techniques I have found to be the most useful.

 Before we begin, you will need the following things on hand:

-- 5 ice cubes
+- Five ice cubes

 - Vitamin K

 - One teabag